chalin/ng-darrrt-codelab/docs/step-9.md

 and paste it into another browser, such as Safari or Firefox.

-### Minify the JavaScript
+### Minify the JavaScript.

-To reduce the size of the generated JavaScript by half or more, you can minify the JavaScript.
+To reduce the size of the generated JavaScript by half or more, you can _minify_ it, removing all unnecessary characters from the JavaScript.
-_Minification_ is the process of removing all unnecessary characters from source code.
-In the future, you'll be able to use the `pub build` command, which automatically minifies the output.
-Unfortunately `pub build`
+The best way to minify JavaScript produced from Dart is to use the dart2js compiler's `--minify` option.
-doesn't yet work with the code lab samples, so this section has a workaround.
+Although the `pub build` command automatically minifies, unfortunately `pub build` doesn't yet work with the code lab samples.
+One workaround, which this section describes, is to specify dart2js options to Dart Editor.

 <b> &rarr; In Dart Editor's menu, choose Run > Manage Launches. </b>